inbo/tutorials/content/tutorials/development_containers/index.md

 You might have heard about "containerization" with [**Docker**](https://docs.docker.com).
 Docker has been labeled "the *Holy Grail* of reproducibility" in [The Open Science Manual by Claudio Zandonella Callegher and Davide Massidda (2023)](https://arca-dpss.github.io/manual-open-science/docker-chapter.html).
 Although containerization is an immensely useful Open Science tool worth striving for, the *Holy Grail* is an inaccurate metaphor, because

-(i) Unlike The Grail, Docker is easy to find and accessible.
+-  (i) Unlike The Grail, Docker is easy to find and accessible.
-(ii) Docker alone does not make a reproducible workflow; some of its capability is occasionally confused with package version management.
+-  (ii) Docker alone does not make a reproducible workflow; some of its capability is occasionally confused with package version management.
-(iii) Docker has issues, some of them mitigated by configuration adjustment or switching to "Podman".
+-  (iii) Docker has issues, some of them mitigated by configuration adjustment or switching to "Podman".

+Time to explore what containers really are, and what they are not.

 # Overview